-That’s why you should make sure to always answer your guests’ questions as fast and as clear as possible!
+That’s why it’s important to always answer your guests’ questions as fast and as clear as possible!
 Even if they’re asking long in advance of their booked vacation.
+Don’t worry, you don’t need to be plastered to your screen all day every day in order to enhance guest experience.
+The use of automation tools will make this 24/7 communication possible.
 The impression you initially make will have an impact on the quality of the review your guests leave on your website or listing site afterward.
 As is commonly known, the opinions and testimonials of other travelers have a direct impact on the success and credibility of your vacation rental business.
 Reading something negative could even sway some people to cancel or become a no-show.

 So make sure to react quickly and also respond to negative reviews and criticism in a smart way to soften the blow.
 Continuously monitor the comments across all of your channels (website, listing sites, social media, etc.) and stay engaged with your guests.
 This will prevent frustration or the altogether cancellation of bookings.

 How to Cancel a Guest Reservation

 When you have no choice but to cancel a booking, there are a few things you can do to avoid a negative review and keep the guest happy at the same time.

 1. Do it as soon as possible